GoogleCloudPlatform/community/tutorials/ar-subs/index.md

   ![Sub1 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub1.png)

-1. Now that you have live translations displayed through the Pi's HDMI port, you can use your video mixer's luma keyer to key out the black background.
+1. Now that you have live translations displayed through the Raspberry Pi's HDMI port, you can use your video mixer's luma keyer to key out the black background.

   ![Sub2 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub2.png)